 In March 2020, the CARES Act created a new loan guarantee program called the PPP targeted to provide small businesses with support to cover payroll and certain other expenses.
 Loans made under the PPP are fully guaranteed by the SBA.
 The PPP loans also afford borrowers forgiveness up to the principal amount of the PPP covered loan, plus accrued interest, if the loan proceeds are used to retain workers and maintain payroll and/or to make certain mortgage interest, lease and utility payments, and certain other criteria are satisfied.
 The SBA will reimburse PPP lenders for any amount of a PPP covered loan that is forgiven, and PPP lenders are not be held liable for any representations made by PPP borrowers in connection with their requests for loan forgiveness.
-The PPP expired on May 31, 2021 and no new originations will be made under the program; however, forgiveness proceeds will continue to be received until the loans are paid in full.
+The PPP expired on May 31, 2021 and no new originations have been or will be made under the program; however, forgiveness proceeds will continue to be received until the loans are paid in full.

-Peoples is a PPP participating lender, and the PPP loans originated (including \$23.4 million acquired in the merger with Premier) are included in commercial and industrial loans.
+Peoples is a PPP participating lender, and the PPP loans originated (including \$23.4 million acquired in the Premier Merger as of the merger date) are included in commercial and industrial loans.
 Peoples also recorded deferred loan origination fees related to the PPP loans, net of deferred loan origination costs, which will be amortized over the life of the respective loans, or until forgiven by the SBA, and will be recognized in net interest income.
-The following tables detail Peoples' PPP loans and related income at December 31:
+The following table details Peoples' PPP loans and related income at and for the years ended December 31:

-(Dollars in millions) 2021 2020 PPP aggregate outstanding principal balances \$ 89.3 \$ 374.8 PPP net deferred loan origination fees 2.2 7.9 Amortization of net deferred loan origination fees 13.0 7.5
+(Dollars in thousands) 2022 2021 2020 PPP aggregate outstanding principal balances \$ 2,458 \$ 89,307 \$ 374,753 PPP net deferred loan origination fees 27 2,210 7,851 Amortization of net deferred loan origination fees 2,183 13,025 7,516